As Biden weighs Willow, he blocks other Alaska oil drilling

 In 2015, President Barack Obama halted exploration in coastal areas of the Beaufort and Chukchi seas, and he later withdrew most other potential Arctic Ocean lease areas — about 98 percent of the Arctic outer continental shelf.
 The bans were intended to protect polar bears, walruses, ice seals and Alaska Native villages that depend on the animals.

+President Donald Trump reversed Obama’s decision, but a federal judge restored the Obama-era restrictions in 2019, ruling that Trump exceeded his authority.

-The administration received one bid in December for the right to drill offshore for oil and gas in Alaska’s Cook Inlet.
+The Biden administration received one bid in December for the right to drill offshore for oil and gas in Alaska’s Cook Inlet.

-It was unclear whether the latest announcement would mollify environmentalists, particularly young activists who have flooded social media with critiques of the Willow project, if the administration ultimately announces it will allow the Willow project to move forward.

-Willow would be the biggest new oil field in decades in Alaska, producing up to 180,000 barrels per day, according to ConocoPhillips.